 |google analytics||__utmc||Not used in ga.js.
 Set for interoperability with urchin.js.
 Historically, this cookie operated in conjunction with the __utmb cookie to determine whether the user was in a new session/visit.||Third Party Session cookie||until the end of the session (browser gets closed)|

 |google analytics||__utmv||Used to store visitor-level custom variable data.
 This cookie is created when a developer uses the _setCustomVar method with a visitor level custom variable.
 This cookie was also used for the deprecated _setVar method.
 The cookie is updated every time data is sent to Google Analytics.|

 This cookie will be set from google analytics but with a lifetime of 0 seconds.
-If you use userdefined reports inside google analytics this cookie has a lifetime of 2 years.
-But since Seco/Warwick is not using those kind of reports the cookie is set and immediately deleted.
+If you use user-defined reports inside google analytics this cookie has a lifetime of 2 years.
+But since Seco/Warwick is not using those kinds of reports the cookie is set and immediately deleted.

 |Third Party||0 seconds|